celestiaorg/celestia-zkevm/README.md

     Note that depending on your hardware it can take a while for the e2e to run, as it will prove a series of EVM blocks leading up to a target height, as well as state inclusion of a Hyperlane deposit message at the target height.

+### Start the Prover Service
+You will find detailed documentation on how to run the joint hyperlane message and block prover service `ev-prover` [here](crates/ev-prover/README.md).

 ## Architecture